W33dIndeed/VulnGen/README.md

 # VulnGen
-A Vulnerable Virtual Machine Generator that creates a virtual machine for you to practice pen-testing it.
+A Vulnerable Virtual Machine Generator that creates a virtual machine for you to practice pen-testing it, could be helpful for your OSCP certification exam.
 Only tested on Windows 10 and 11, 64-bit

 ## Requirements